Story At-A-Glance

 International Energy Agency, in the EV City Case Book, 2021

-Per the numbers game, US does not lead the world in electrifying its transport system, including buses and taxis..
+Per the numbers game, the US does not lead the world in electrifying its transport system, including buses and taxis.
 However, there’s a concerted effort to make EVs the default purchase moving forward.
 For instance, “the City of Los Angeles is electrifying its entire government fleet, with more than 800 electric vehicles already deployed“.

 Partnerships, Joint Ventures, and Gov. Incentives